Because you didn’t just wander into Christianity. God wants you.

 Does God elect individuals or groups?

 The idea of election has been abused and distorted by a lot of Christians.
-Mostly because they got it in their heads if God doesn’t elect someone, he doesn’t want them.
-Worse: They imagine God wants to put ’em in hell.
-The non-elect are
+Mostly because they got it in their heads God’s election is limited—he actually doesn’t want to save everyone, but only some people.
+He clearly wants to save Christians, ’cause we’re following him; and the bible tells of

 We theologians call the idea of God electing groups

 It’s not that God didn’t want to save everyone in the Roman Empire; of course he did.
-But y’notice he sent his angel to specifically get Cornelius to go find Simon Peter and hear the gospel from him.
-Because God didn’t just want to introduce to Peter the idea
+But y’notice he sent his angel particularly to Cornelius, and told Cornelius to find Simon Peter and hear

 And y’notice Cornelius wanted God too.
 If you’ve ever wondered, “Well, I want God; does he want me back?”—absolutely he does.
 It’s not a one-sided desire.
 It’s definitely not an unrequited love.
 God loved you first,

 So to answer the question in the header: Yes God elects individuals.
 And groups.
-Some would argue he elected the entire world, ’cause he chose the Hebrews and he chose the gentiles, and between the two of them that’s everybody.
-But God is a lot more intentional and personal than that.
-Don’t get the wrong idea.
+Some would argue he elected the entire world, ’cause between choosing the Hebrews and the gentiles, that’s basically everyone on earth.
+But don’t get the wrong idea: God isn’t impersonally, unintentionally choosing people.
 Election—even corporate election!—is very personal to God.
 He doesn’t generally, generically want you.
 He specifically wants you.
 And, y’know, everybody else.

-Fr’instance when did God elect us?
-Turns out he did it at the beginning of time.
+Here’s an example: When did God elect us?
+Well, according to Paul, he did it at the beginning of time.
+“Before the foundation of the world,” as the

-But if you have no choice in the matter… then what about all the people who eventually go to hell?
-Ah, that’s determinism’s nasty little problem: If God choosing us means we absolutely will be saved, it also means God is fully aware not choosing us means we absolutely will be destroyed—and he’s okay with that. ’Cause in order for God to be sovereign the way determinists imagine sovereignty, God also has to be kinda apathetic about the sins and sufferings of many.
-If not downright evil, ’cause if God makes the future, he therefore makes all its sin and suffering.
+Ah, that’s determinism’s nasty little problem.
+If election means we’re absolutely gonna be saved, it also means when God chooses not to elect someone, they’ll be destroyed—and he’s okay with that. ’Cause in order for God to be sovereign the way determinists imagine sovereignty, God also has to be kinda apathetic about the sins and sufferings of many.
+(For that matter God has to be kinda evil, ’cause he determined all the sin and suffering.)

 Relax; none of this is how God works.
-He’s not deterministic; he’s not evil.
-He knows the future, but not because he makes it.
-He makes some things in the future happen—like our glorious destiny in his kingdom—but God absolutely doesn’t do sin.
+He’s not deterministic.
+Not evil.
+He knows the future, but not because he decrees the future and makes it happen.
+He makes some events happen—like our glorious destiny in his kingdom—but God absolutely doesn’t do sin.

-And he doesn’t make us choose him.
+And he doesn’t make us choose him!
 Oh, he totally stacks the deck.
 He makes himself ridiculously obvious; he makes it so we’d have to be absolutely bonkers to reject him.
-Usually if God wants us he gets us—’cause why on earth would we reject someone who loves us that much?
-But sad to say, some people are just that bonkers.
-The devil knows God personally, y’know—but still chooses to resist and fight him, because it’s just that twisted.
-Humans can be just as twisted.
+Usually if God wants us he gets us—’cause why on earth would we reject someone who loves us so much?
+But sad to say, some people don’t care God loves us that much.
+The devil knows God personally, y’know—yet still chooses to resist and fight him, because it’s just that twisted.
+Humans can be equally twisted.

 Love doesn’t demand its own way,

-So because of the way God fills time, when you pray, “Lord, I wish my sister were Christian,” he can hear that prayer, then effortlessly step back into the beginning of time and start laying that groundwork so she, too, would be directed towards Christ Jesus.
+So because of the way God fills time, when you pray, “Lord, I wish my sister were Christian,” he hears that prayer… then effortlessly steps back into the beginning of time and start laying the groundwork so she, too, would be directed towards Christ Jesus.
 Because:

 God foreknew us, decided he wants us to be Christian, and invited us into his kingdom.
 Or as Jesus put it, “Follow me.”
 That’s election.
 He chose us.
 We didn’t choose him.